4G0NYY/FreeGamesDiscord/README.md

 # FreeGamesDiscord

 A lightweight Discord bot that checks the Steam Grab Free Games RSS feed every 10 minutes and posts new free game entries to a Discord channel using rich embeds.
+It now also sends a startup status embed and opens a lightweight Discord gateway connection to keep the bot presence alive.

 ## What This Project Does